-A traditional Scottish Cranachan is a very quick, easy recipe and is also very festive recipe so is perfect for any celebration and especially at Christmas, Hogmanay and rounds off a Burns' Night Supper beautifully.
+A traditional Scottish cranachan is a very quick, easy recipe and is also a very festive recipe so is perfect for any celebration and especially at Christmas and Hogmanay, and rounds off a Burns' Night supper beautifully.

-However, Scottish Cranachan is too good though to save just for special occasions and is especially good in the summer making the most of the delicious fresh Scottish raspberries which gives a truly authentic touch, but don't worry if you can't find Scottish, use any raspberries will work with the wonderful ingredients in the Cranachan as it tastes good anyway.
+However, Scottish cranachan is too good to save just for special occasions and is especially good in the summer, making the most of the delicious fresh Scottish raspberries which gives a truly authentic touch.
+But don't worry if you can't find Scottish, any raspberries will work with the wonderful ingredients in the cranachan as it tastes good anyway.

 - 2 ounces/55 grams steel-cut oatmeal (or pinhead oatmeal)

 - 8 ounces/250 grams fresh raspberries (Scottish if possible)

 - 1 pint /475 milliliters heavy cream (or double cream)